Skip to content

 Note

-This is not a replacement for bigger tools like Celery, taskiq, or APScheduler.
-It is just lightweight, easy to use, and safe for running tasks in a distributed system with synchronization.
+This is not a replacement for full task queues such as Celery, taskiq, or APScheduler.
+It is small, simple, and safe for running tasks in a distributed system.

 The key features are:

-• Fast & Easy: Simple decorators to define and schedule tasks effortlessly.
+• Fast and easy: simple decorators to define and schedule tasks with minimal boilerplate.

-• Interval Task: Run tasks at specified intervals, locally or distributed.
+• Interval tasks: run tasks at fixed intervals, locally or across a cluster.

-• Synchronization: Control concurrency using distributed primitives (see Synchronization Primitives).
+• Synchronization: control concurrency with distributed primitives (see Synchronization Primitives).

-• Error Handling: Catches and logs errors so that task failures do not stop the scheduler.
+• Error handling: errors are caught and logged, so a failing task does not stop the scheduler.

 from contextlib import asynccontextmanager